We present a digital version of our Parents Manual below. Click here for a PDF version.

-Mid-morning snacks are provided for the afternoon kindergarten children.
 Mid-afternoon snacks are provided for all the children during the school year and teachers work days.
 During Summer Camp, mid-morning and mid-afternoon snacks are provided.
 A variety of nutritious foods are offered which the children are encouraged to try.
 Please do NOT send any gum, candy, or carbonated drinks with your child as a snack.

 If your child has a dietary need, or any food allergy, please note this on the enrollment forms and notify the Director.

 Parents are responsible for providing a bag lunch for PM kindergarten children on a daily basis.
 Sack lunches are also required for early dismissal and teacher workdays.
 Please do NOT send in carbonated drinks or excessive amounts of candy in lunches.
 Healthy, easy-to-handle foods are most suitable.